NacomiTagiera/Aquapark/README.md

 # Aquapark

-Responsive website of an imaginary aquapark with multiple CSS hover animations, MUI components and wave animation.
+Responsive website of an imaginary aquapark with multiple animations and MUI components.
+I did this project to practice Material UI and Framer Motion.
-Technologies and libraries that I used in this project:
+Technologies and libraries that I used:

 - TypeScript,
 - React.js,
+- CSS,
 - Material UI,
-- CSS,
+- Framer Motion,
 - React Scroll,
-- React Wavify,
+- React Wavify.